What Makes New Orleans So Fun? These Experiences Say It All

 With paths lined by majestic live oak trees, lagoons, bridges, and a nearly two-mile paved path, Audubon Park is a lovely place for a stroll or a jog.

-There’s also a golf course here and the zoo is at the far end.
-The park is reachable via the St. Charles Avenue streetcar and begins across the street from Tulane and Loyola universities.
+There’s also a golf course here, and the zoo is at the far end.
+The park is accessible via the St. Charles Avenue streetcar and is located across the street from Tulane and Loyola universities.

 Learn About Regional Aquatic Ecosystems at the Aquarium